 Since my first purchase 10 years ago, I haven’t used anything else.

-3. Bring enough liquid toiletries for two to three weeks only
+3. Bring travel size liquid toiletries only

 The rule applies to all your liquid toiletries like shampoo, conditioner, liquid soap and any other type of product in a liquid format.